greenboxal/doggohub/doc/university/glossary/README.md

 ### Standard Subscription

-Our mid range EE subscription that includes 24/7 support and support for High Availability [Standard Subscription](https://about.gitlab.com/pricing/).
+Our mid range EE subscription that includes 24/7 support and support for High Availability [Standard Subscription](https://about.doggohub.com/pricing/).

 ### Stash

 Atlassian's Git on-premise solution.
-Think of it as Atlassian's GitLab EE, now known as BitBucket Server.
+Think of it as Atlassian's DoggoHub EE, now known as BitBucket Server.

 ### Static Site Generators (SSGs)